 The purpose of this project is to glorify God, to share the love of Jesus Christ, and to provide a form of mobility for those affected by lower extremity disabilities.
-The form of mobility offered, the DOTT hand-pedaled three-wheeler (also known as "trike") is designed to provide an alternate means of mobility in circumstances where a wheelchair may not be the preferred form of mobility.
+The form of mobility offered, the DOTT is designed to provide an alternate means of mobility in circumstances where a wheelchair may not be the preferred form of mobility.